kevinboone/grotz/README.md

 to the platfom-specific subdirectory of the 'deploy' directory.
 In the Linux case, there will be no additional libraries, because we expect to find them at the system level.
-On Windows, binaries of the GTK libraries are copied alonside the program executable, making a big bundle ready for the Windows installer.
+On Windows, binaries of the GTK2 libraries are copied alonside the program executable, making a big bundle ready for the Windows installer.

-On Windows, the source code comes with the development version of GTK bundled, as most Windows developers do not have this.
+On Windows, the source code comes with the development version of GTK2 bundled, as most Windows developers do not have this.
 All this stuff is in the 'winstuff' directory.

 The assumed use of Msys allows us to treat Windows and Linux builds